 This is their analysis of the Scott Brown victory in Massachusetts.

-Quote, after this is the headline, quote, after Senate race, some say barrier for women in Massachusetts still stands, unquote.
+Quote, after, this is the headline, quote, after Senate race, some say barrier for women in Massachusetts still stands, unquote.

 But go ahead.

-Now, we're looking ahead to President Obama's uh State of the Union on Wednesday, and people want him to focus on, focus on, focus like a laser, as Bill Clinton used to say, focus like a laser on the economy.
+And people want him to focus on, focus on, focus like a laser, as Bill Clinton used to say.

 Did you know this?

-I had no idea of this.
+I had no idea this.

-It's a blue ribbon task force on middle class families.
+It's a blue-ribbon task force on middle-class families.

-I thought, oh my god, the sandwich generation?
+I thought, oh my God, the sandwich generation?

-What there's more than two senators going in for this kind of business?
+What, there's more than two senators going in for this kind of business?

-But apparently that's not the the the they're not talking about the Christ odd Ted Kennedy type of sandwich, which involves some reluctantly conscripted uh Washington waitress, uh, but they are instead uh talking about sandwich generation are struggling families squeezed between sending their children to college and caring for elderly parents.
+But they are instead talking about sandwich generation are struggling families squeezed between sending their children to college and caring for elderly parents.

 And Mr. Obama hopes to use his speech on Wednesday to demonstrate that he understands the economic pain of the sandwich generation.

-There would be no problem for the so-called sandwich generation uh if we were allowed to keep more of our money.
+There would be no problem for the so-called sandwich generation if we were allowed to keep more of our money.

 And that is where this level of government spending leads.

-Uh they can't make the arithmetic add up in Europe.
+They can't make the arithmetic add up in Europe.

 To attempt to do it continent-wide for 300 million people is a recipe for disaster on a scale the world has never seen.

-In other words, this isn't simply going to be a the kind of decline that Japan has seen in the last 20 years or that Germany has seen in the last 20 years.
+In other words, this isn't simply going to be the kind of decline that Japan has seen in the last 20 years or that Germany has seen in the last 20 years.

 This is going to be something even worse.